heaths/heaths.github.io/_posts/2022-06-18-reduce-fetch-and-checkout-times-in-git.md

 !/*/
 ```

-The file format is the same as _.gitignore_.
+The file format is similar to _.gitignore_ but with the default [`cone` mode](https://github.com/git/git/blob/v2.37.0/Documentation/git-sparse-checkout.txt#L193-L282) you can only specify directories.
 This default value checks out any files - including dotfiles - directly under the repo root directory, but no subdirectories.
 You can use the `git sparse-checkout add` command to add patterns, but these will be merely appended to the end of the file.
-If you add a pattern that already exists, it will be added to the end while the old entry/entries remain resulting in duplicates.
+If you add a directory that already exists, it will be added to the end while the old entry/entries remain resulting in duplicates. `git sparse-checkout add` also checks out files immediately, so if you want to negate any paths beneath it may waste a bit of time.

 Instead, I find it easier to just open _.git/info/sparse-checkout_ and modify it by hand.
 For example, in the repo I've been using as an example, I might want to only check out engineering system files and services I'm working on: